AnshMittal1811/Spring2022SentimentAnalysis/README.md

   * Requirements and Environment
   * Introduction
   * Data Extraction
-  * Data Cleaning
-  * Data Preprocessing
+  * Data Preprocessing and Cleaning
   * Sentiment Classification (using NLTK)
   * Making Predictions
   * Summary of Result